 The information in your credit history

-The information in your application form (like your income, age and how many dependents you have)
+The information in your application form (e.g. income and age)

 If you have been their customer before